younggns/comparative-abusive-lang/README.md

 ![alt text](workflow.png)

 ## Ready Your Dataset
-We did not provide the code for crawling text data.
+We do not provide the code for crawling text data.
 However, you can ready your dataset by creating **crawled_data.pkl** file in [./data](./data) directory.
 While creating the pickle file, you will need to create a python dictionary with the following structure: *_dict[_id] = [tweet_label, tweet_text, context_text]*.
 Then, use *pickle.dump* function to save the dictionary to **crawled_data.pkl** file.
 (Please refer to the paper to figure out how we defined *context tweet*.
 If your dataset does not have context, fill '' as the third element of each dictionary.)

 ## Data Preprocessing
 Data preprocessing consists of two steps: